-Writing with Strangers
+Writing with Strangers in Venice, Italy

-I randomly came across Pink Pangea’s Travel Writing Retreat in Venice and didn’t think twice about signing up–rare for me because I tend to over-analyze everything.
+I randomly came across Pink Pangea’s Writing Retreat in Venice and didn’t think twice about signing up–rare for me because I tend to over-analyze everything.
 I asked for information about it, changed my vacations at work and booked my flight.

 I didn’t want to create any expectations, so I didn’t.
 I focused on the trip, on visiting Venice for the first time, meeting new people and taking tons of pictures.